Internal Family Systems (IFS) Coaching

 How is IFS Coaching different from IFS Therapy?

-In my practice, I find that coaching sessions often naturally touch on deeper material, and therapy sessions often address present challenges.
-What matters most is where you want to start — and we can always adjust as we go.
+I find that coaching sessions often naturally touch on deeper material, and therapy sessions often address present challenges.
+What matters most is where you want to start - and we can always adjust as we go.

-Ready to dive deeper?
+Ready to move forward?

 If you’re interested in learning more, let’s connect!
 You can schedule a free 15-minute intro call by filling out this form, or emailing me directly at: thomas@englishtherapyinberlin.com